Ristox/rsx-nextjs-docker/README.md

 # Next.js/Express + Typescript + Azure Application Insights

-### with Docker build, Azure AppInsights analytics, NetData monitoring

-Some experimentation with a minimum Next.js/TS/Express and embedded app monitoring & analytics tools.
+Some experimentation with a minimum NextJS/TS/Express app, with monitoring & analytics instrumentation

+* NextJS frontend (at `/`) bundled together with Express server backend (at `/api`)
+* Docker Compose build
+* Azure Application Insights analytics/monitoring instrumentation

-#### Environment
+## Environment

 Copy `.env.example` to `.env` and fill your proprietary configuration to the environment variables
 ```